wallish77/wlsh_nodes/README.md

 Quickly generate an empty latent of a size from a list of ideal SDXL image sizes

 ### CLIP Positive-Negative
 Simple CLIP box containing positive and negative prompt boxes.
-Mostly a space saver
+Mostly a space saver.
+Also available as an SDXL version.

 ### Clip Postive-Negative w/Text
-Same as the above, but with two output ndoes to provide the positive and negative inputs to other nodes
+Same as the above, but with two output ndoes to provide the positive and negative inputs to other nodes.
+Also available as an SDXL version

 ### Outpaint to Image
 Extends an image in a selected direction by a number of pixels and outputs the expanded image and a mask of the outpainted region with some blurred border padding.